openedx/edx-documentation/en_us/install_operations/source/installation/install_analytics.rst

 ##########################################

-This section provides information about how to install and start the Open edX analytics developer stack (analytics devstack).
+This section provides information about how to install and start the Open edX analytics developer stack (Analytics Devstack).

 .. contents::
    :local: